nulen/jquery.vEllipsis/README.md

 		'delay': 500						// delay after resize
 		'elementEvent': 'change'			// event to reEllipsise
-		'additionalEnding': false,			// additional link after char (from data-link on element) 'linesClass': 'v-ellipsis-lines'    // class for changing number of lines });
+		'additionalEnding': false,			// additional link after char (from data-link on element) 'expandLink': false,                // expand link after char and additional link (from data-expandlink on element) 'collapseLink': false,              // collapse link after char and additional link (from data-collapselink on element) 'animationTime': '0',               // time for animations
+		'linesClass': 'v-ellipsis-lines'    // class for changing number of lines });